Vision

 Installation in a chlorine electrolysis at BASF SE

 Superconductors offer practically loss-free transmission of large quantities of electric power.
-Together with our partners Karlsruhe Institute of Technology (KIT), adn the Institute of Air Handling and Refrigeration (ILK), we have developed the worldwide first superconducting modular busbar system for commercial applications.
+Together with our partners Karlsruhe Institute of Technology (KIT), and the Institute of Air Handling and Refrigeration (ILK), we have developed the worldwide first superconducting modular busbar system for commercial applications.

 DEMO200 - 200kA for highest demands